Selecting an Appropriate Surrogate Partner

 Although there are no specific academic degrees required of a surrogate partner, there are certain personal qualities and life experiences that seem to provide valuable foundation for surrogate skill.
 These include: comfort with one’s own body and sexuality, warmth, compassion, empathy and intelligence.
 Non-judgmental attitudes, toward others’ choice of lifestyle, consensual sexual activities, and sexual orientation are also highly important.

-Surrogate Partner Therapy is available to male and female clients of all sexual orientations with surrogate partners of either gender.
-Some clients with issues of inexperience or negative body image, or with histories of trauma, may choose to work with a same-sex surrogate who participates as a role model rather than as an intimate partner.
+Surrogate Partner Therapy is available to clients of all genders and sexual orientations with surrogate partners of any gender.
+Some clients with issues of inexperience or negative body image, or with histories of trauma, may choose to work with a surrogate who participates as a role model rather than as an intimate partner.

 Length of Therapy

 Local Therapy: The client typically sees the surrogate and therapist each once a week, in 1 to 2 hours sessions, until the 3-way team decides that therapy is completed.
 An average course of Surrogate Partner Therapy includes at least 30 hours with the surrogate partner.